jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ### 3. Set a secret

 The action needs permissions to push to your `gh-pages` branch.
-So we must create a Github **authentication token** on your Github profile, then set it as an environment variable in your build using _Secrets_.
+So we must create a GitHub **authentication token** on your GitHub profile, then set it as an environment variable in your build using _Secrets_.

-1. On your Github profile, go to the [Tokens][4] page and then the _Personal Access Tokens_ (PAT) section.
+1. On your GitHub profile, go to the [Tokens][4] page and then the _Personal Access Tokens_ (PAT) section.
 2. Create a token.
-    - Give it a name like _Github Actions_.
+    - Give it a name like _GitHub Actions_.
     - Ensure it has permissions to `public_repos` (necessary for pushing to `gh-pages` branch).
 3. Copy the token value.
-4. Go back back to your repo on Github.
+4. Go back back to your repo on GitHub.
 Go to the repo's _Settings_ then the _Secrets_ tab.
 5. Create a token named `JEKYLL_PAT`.
 Set the value using the one copied above.

 [4]: https://github.com/settings/tokens